-Apply to bring the APS Global Physics Summit 2025 to your local community.
+Bringing the APS Global Physics Summit 2025 to communities worldwide.

 Satellite events are organized by physics organizations and physics departments outside of the U.S. and serve to bring the APS Global Physics Summit to their local physics communities.
 Satellite events engage with the APS Global Physics Summit virtually in addition to hosting a local, in-person event in a country outside the United States.
 Physicists have the opportunity to participate in the APS Global Physics Summit without having to travel to Anaheim, California.
-Satellite events may range from a several-day meeting where students are bussed to a local university to watch scientific sessions to a more modest event that includes a local speaker and networking event.
-In some cases, satellite events may also offer an opportunity to present research to a global audience without having to travel to the U.S., while still enjoying the community aspect of an in-person event.
-There will also be 10 virtual session slots available for satellite event organizers to offer as part of their programming.
+Satellite events range from a several-day meeting where students are bussed to a local university to watch scientific sessions to a more modest event that includes a local speaker and networking event.
+In some cases, satellite events also offer an opportunity to present research to a global audience without having to travel to the U.S., while still enjoying the community aspect of an in-person event.
+Several satellite locations will also organize virtual sessions as part of the general Global Physics Summit programming.

 APS Global Physics Summit satellite events may include:

-Learn more about applying to host a satellite event
+Learn more about applying to host a future satellite event

 Contact